 This produces enough to fill a pint jar.
 The Laguna gum solution has 6.6g CMC Gum per 100g.
-It is a little difficult to mix in the final amount of powder yet a thin paintable slurry is produced (a good propeller mixer it needed).
+It is a little difficult to mix in the final amount of powder yet a thin paintable slurry is produced (a good propeller mixer is needed).
 Specific gravity: 1.87.
 Approximate retail cost: $7.50.
 One pint coverage (single-coat): Nine 12 x 24 gas kiln shelves (about 18 square feet).

 We continue to have issues with the slurry settling in a hard layer (epsom salts was used in initial testing but it did not prevent settling and the slurry developed a rotten smell).
-Calcium chloride addition of approx. 2 grams added to see if this would keep mixture in suspension, worked for a few days, but returned to hard-panning.
-It is very difficult to mix back up at this stage. (pure calcium chloride ice-melting crystals are available at many stores; it is also used in cheese-making and brewing and is available at amazon.com).
-However once the hard material is stirred back in it works normally, and the benefits outweigh this issue).
+Calcium chloride addition of approx. 2 grams worked for a few days, but returned to hard-panning.
+However once the hard material is stirred back in it works normally, and the benefits outweigh this issue.